phenriq694/base_de_conhecimento/react/Hooks/Hooks.md

 # Hooks

 ## useState:
-Permit use states inside functions without need to create the component as a class.
+Allow to use states within functions without need to create the component as a class.
 ```javascript
 import React, { useState } from 'react';